 When we are mindful, we are fully present in every moment and we give our very best.
 We are no longer dependent on what others think of us, because we have recognized who we really are.
 That gives us the freedom from which we act instead of clinging to people, things, and ideas.

-We meet the words and feelings of others with the serenity necessary for “true” communication to take place.
-We listen and are heard.
+As soon as we meet the words and feelings of others with the necessary serenity, “true” communication takes place.
+We listen and someone will hear us.
 The further our development progresses, the less we are entangled in things that do not concern us.

-When we practice mindfulness, we no longer identify with intellectual attributes (“I am the one who always works the longest,” “Why is it always me,” “Typical me,” “I am always overworked/unchallenged”) and we also cease to use these same criteria to judge others.
+When we practice mindfulness, we no longer identify with intellectual attributes (“I am the one who always works the longest,” “Why is it always me,” “Typical me,”).
+We also cease to use these same criteria to judge others.
 Since each of us is nothing other than clear energy superimposed with thoughts and feelings.